disco-lang/disco/docs/reference/comprehension.rst

 with a single expression, followed by a vertical bar ``|``, followed by a list of one or more *qualifiers*.
-The idea is introduced through a bunch of examples below; for the precise details, see the `Details`_ section.
+The idea is introduced through some examples below; for the precise details, see the `Details`_ section.

 :doc:`List <list>` comprehensions are similar, but use square brackets